Johnferguson1440/Single_page2/README.md

 Synopsis:

-This is a basic shopping list webpage that allows users to create a user or login, and utilize the form to input your list. t saves your login information and your unique list and allows you to access whenever it is needed.
+This is a basic shopping list webpage that allows users to create a user or login, and utilize the form to input your list.
+It saves your login information and your unique list and allows you to access whenever it is needed.